Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Performance Evaluation

 \subsection{Evaluation and Implementation Details}

-\textbf{Experiment setup.} We used ResNet-110 \cite{he2016deep}, Wide-ResNet-40-10 \cite{zagoruyko2016wide}, and DenseNet-121 \cite{huang2017densely} models on CIFAR-100 \cite{krizhevsky2009learning}; ResNet-101 \cite{he2016deep}, EfficientNet-B0 \cite{tan2019efficientnet}, and RegNetY-400MF \cite{radosavovic2020designing} models on ImageNet-1K \cite{deng2009imagenet}.
-Since there are no default validation data in these datasets, we split the training data of CIFAR-100 into 45,000 images for training and 5,000 images for calibration, and on ImageNet we reserved 25,000 images from the test set for calibration and used the remaining 25,000 images for evaluation.
-All methods were trained on the same calibration dataset and evaluated on the same test set.
-All our experiments were run on Nvidia Tesla V100 with 32GB RAM and Intel Xeon Gold CPU.
+\textbf{Experiment setup.} We used ResNet-50 \citep{he2016deep} on BloodMNIST \citep{medmnistv2}; ResNet-110 \citep{he2016deep} and Wide-ResNet-40-10 \citep{zagoruyko2016wide} models on CIFAR-100 \citep{krizhevsky2009learning}; ResNet-101 \citep{he2016deep}, ViT-S/16 \citep{dosovitskiy2020image}, and MLP-Mixer B/16 \citep{tolstikhin2021mlp} models on ImageNet-1K \citep{deng2009imagenet}.
+Blood MNIST, a recognized medical machine learning benchmark, features 11,959/1,712/3,421 samples for training/validation/evaluation.
+For CIFAR-100 and ImageNet, lacking default validation data, we divided CIFAR-100's training set into 45,000 training images and 5,000 calibration images.
+For ImageNet, 25,000 test images were reserved for calibration, and the remaining 25,000 were for evaluation.
+Uniform calibration dataset and test set were shared across all methods.
+Our experiments ran on an Nvidia Tesla V100 with 32GB RAM and Intel Xeon Gold CPU.

-\textbf{Comparative methods.} We compared our method to all the post-processing calibration methods introduced in Section \ref{section3:calibration_methods}, including Temperature Scaling \cite{guo2017calibration}, Vector Scaling, Matrix Scaling, Matrix scaling with ODIR (MS-ODIR) \cite{kull2019beyond}, and Dirichlet Calibration (Dir-ODIR) \cite{kull2019beyond}.
+\textbf{Comparative methods.} We compared our method to all the post-processing calibration methods introduced in Section \ref{section3:calibration_methods}, including Temperature Scaling \citep{guo2017calibration}, Vector Scaling, Matrix Scaling, Matrix scaling with ODIR (MS-ODIR) \citep{kull2019beyond}, and Dirichlet Calibration (Dir-ODIR) \citep{kull2019beyond}.
 For temperature scaling, we considered two implementations: (a) learning the temperature by minimizing NLL loss via gradient decent on the calibration dataset, and (b) taking a grid search on temperature over 0 to 5 with a resolution of 0.001 and then reporting the lowest ECE and its corresponding temperature, for which we call TS (Grid Searched).
-For MS-ODIR and Dir-ODIR, we trained their regularization coefficient with 7 values from $10^{-2}$ to $10^4$ and chose the best result on the calibration dataset (See Section 4.1 in \cite{kull2019beyond}).
+For MS-ODIR and Dir-ODIR, we trained their regularization coefficient with 7 values from $10^{-2}$ to $10^4$ and chose the best result on the calibration dataset (See Section 4.1 in \citep{kull2019beyond}).
 All methods were trained with 1000 epochs with full-batch gradient descent with learning rate 0.001.
-In addition to Neural Clamping with the focal loss (FL), we also compared Neural Clamping with the cross entropy (CE) Loss.
+In addition to Neural Clamping with the focal loss (FL), we also compared Neural Clamping with the cross entropy (CE) loss.